itm4n/PrivescCheck/README.md

-Invoke-ModifiableProgramsCheck - Enumerates applications which have a modifiable EXE of DLL file Invoke-ApplicationsOnStartupCheck - Enumerates the applications which are run on startup Invoke-RunningProcessCheck - Enumerates the running processes
+Invoke-ModifiableProgramsCheck - Enumerates applications which have a modifiable EXE of DLL file Invoke-ApplicationsOnStartupCheck - Enumerates the applications which are run on startup Invoke-RunningProcessCheck - Enumerates the running processes Invoke-ScheduledTasksCheck - Enumrates scheduled tasks with a modifiable path
 ```

 ### Credentials